pnp/powerautomate-samples/samples/Sharepoint - List - Update Created By/README.md

 9. Save and **publish** your automation.
 10. Select **Back** at the top left corner of your screen to return to the automation's overview screen.
 11. **Edit** the **Run only users**

+> [!IMPORTANT]
+> This is to ensure that the automation can be run when using the "Run a child flow" action.

 - Select the dropdown arrow below the **SharePoint** connection.
   - Select a connection to use.
   - Select **Save**

-  > [!IMPORTANT]
-  > This is to ensure that the autoamtion can be run when using the "Run a child flow" action.

 And that’s it!
 Now, whenever you need to update the “Created By” field in a Microsoft List item, use the **Run a Child Flow** action, select this automation, and input your dynamic content into the fields you set up in step 5.

 ### Using the solution zip